 In the section that follows, the topic of internationalisation and how it affects dance/heritage will be covered in more detail.

-1 – When I analysed the dance videos for this research (4.6.1), I was mindful that that they are visual artefacts, which have their own ‘sites’ and ‘modalities’ (Rose, 2012) as well as representing dance.
+1 – When I analyzed the dance videos for this research (4.6.1), I was mindful that they are visual artefacts, which have their own ‘sites’ and ‘modalities’ (Rose, 2012) as well as representing dance.

 2- Drawing on Turner’s (1969, p.
 95) concept of liminality as being ‘neither here nor there; … betwixt and between the positions assigned and arrayed by law, custom, convention and ceremonial’.